molarmanful/nonsense-lang/README.md

 #### Logic
 - `G`, `E`, and `L`: Greater than, equal to, and less than operators.
 Modifies the stack at the pointer with either 1 or 0 depending on the criterion.
+- `A`, `O`, and `X`: Bitwise AND, OR, and XOR.
+Modifies the stack at the pointer accordingly.
+- `N`: Logical not.
+Modifies the stack at the pointer accordingly.